 How the Jones Act Affects the US Navy

-Since 1920, the Merchant Marine Act has served to protect workers on vessels between American ports.
-By doing this, protections that on-shore workers get to experience are also given to those working on ships traveling between United States ports.
-Besides protecting Merchant Marines from employer negligence, this law introduced several restrictions on American maritime trade that focused on bolstering the country’s seagoing capabilities.
+Since 1920, the Merchant Marine Act has served to protect workers on vessels traveling between American ports.
+Also known as the Jones Act, it provides protections to Americans working on ships normally provided to US workers on land.
+As a whole, the law was designed to bolster American trade.
+Besides protecting offshore workers from employer negligence, this law introduced several restrictions on American maritime trade that focused on bolstering the country’s seafaring capabilities.

 To understand how the Jones Act affects the navy, it is important to know the following stipulations of the law: